The average hourly pay for a Youth Worker is $12.77.

 A youth worker serves as an advocate and role model at a youth center or program, providing guidance and support to teenagers and children.
 The main focus for a youth worker is to build therapeutic relationships with their mentees.
 Though this is a support position, a youth worker should have strong leadership capabilities to provide the youth with the direction they need.
 Sensitivity to cultural and individual differences are essential.
 Additionally, since youth workers interact with children f…Read more

 Youth Worker Tasks

-Supervise children, ensuring safety, and adherence to regulations.
+- Supervise children, ensuring safety, and adherence to regulations.

-Create, revise, and update documents about children, their care, and the facility.
+- Create, revise, and update documents about children, their care, and the facility.